-The cost of HIV prevention pill PrEP will drastically reduce after it finally received approval for addition to the PBS (Pharmaceutical Benefits Scheme) on Friday.
+The cost of HIV prevention pill PrEP will drastically reduce after it finally received approval for PBS listing (Pharmaceutical Benefits Scheme) on Friday.

-PrEP, which stands for pre-exposure prophylaxis, is a once-daily pill that has been found to dramatically reduce the risk of HIV transmission in HIV-negative people, in conjunction with other safe sex measures.
+PrEP, which stands for pre-exposure prophylaxis, is a once-daily pill.
+Studies show that it dramatically reduces the risk of HIV transmission in HIV-negative people.

-Around 10,000 Australians are currently receiving free PrEP through trials being run by state governments, including in Queensland, but without a PBS subsidy the cost of the medication has put it out of reach of many men not on a trial.
+Around 10,000 Australians currently receive free PrEP through trials run by state governments.
+However, without a subsidy, the cost makes the medication too expensive for many men not on a trial.

-The long-awaited PBAC approval gives the green light for federal health minister Greg Hunt to list the drug on the Pharmaceutical Benefits Scheme, making it available to at-risk men at a much lower price.
+The long-awaited PBAC approval gives the green light for federal health minister Greg Hunt to list the drug on the Pharmaceutical Benefits Scheme.
+That would make it available to at-risk men at a much lower price.

-The PBS listing would lower the price of the medication from thousands of dollars a year down to less than $40 per month for a prescription.
+The PBS listing would lower the price from thousands of dollars a year to less than $40 per month.

-Mr Hunt said in December if the drug was recommended for listing by PBAC, the government “will list it and list it quickly.”
+Mr Hunt said in December if the PBC recommended the drug the government “will list it and list it quickly.”

-Australian Federation of AIDS Organisations (AFAO) CEO Darryl O’Donnell welcomed the decision, saying a single averted HIV transmission saves the Australian taxpayer $1 million in lifetime costs.
+Australian Federation of AIDS Organisations (AFAO) CEO Darryl O’Donnell welcomed the decision.
+He said a single averted HIV transmission saves the Australian taxpayer $1 million in lifetime costs.

-“Making PrEP available and affordable is not only a public health goal, it will also save millions of dollars,” he said.
+“Making PrEP available and affordable is not only a public health goal, it will also save millions of dollars.”

 He said the government needed coordinated leadership and resources to end HIV transmission in Australia.

-“Gay and bisexual men continue to carry the greatest burden of HIV in Australia, and we expect that PrEP will sharply drive down rates of HIV for this community,” he said.
+“Gay and bisexual men continue to carry the greatest burden of HIV in Australia.
+We expect that PrEP will sharply drive down rates of HIV for this community.